Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: A proof of a special case of Theorem

 \section{A proof of a special case of Theorem \ref{1.222}}

-Theorem \ref{1.222} for the case that the hyperbolic convex hull $C_H(Y)$ is two-dimensional has to be dealt with separately and will be proved in this section.
-It is an easy consequence of the Riemann mapping theorem and Caratheodory's extension theorem of the Riemann mapping.
+Theorem \ref{1.222} for the case that the hyperbolic convex hull $C_P(Y)$ is two-dimensional has to be dealt with separately and will be proved in this section.
+It is an easy consequence of the Riemann mapping theorem and Carath\'eodory's extension theorem of the Riemann mapping.

-\begin{theorem} Suppose $X$ is a compact subset of the circle $\mathbb S^1 \subset \hat\C$ such that each connected component of $X$ is a single point and $|X| \geq 3$.
-Then there exist two closed sets $Y_1, Y_2 \subset \mathbb S^1$ whose connected components are points such that
+\begin{theorem} Suppose $X$ is a compact subset of the circle $\mathbf S^1 \subset \hat\C$ such that each connected component of $X$ is a single point and $|X| \geq 3$.
+Then there exist two closed sets $Y_1, Y_2 \subset \mathbf S^1$ whose connected components are points such that

-(a) $\hat \C-X$ is conformal to $\partial C_H(Y_1)$, and
+(a) $\hat \C-X$ is conformal to $\partial C_P(Y_1)$, and

-(b) $\partial C_H(X)$ is conformal to $\hat \C-Y_2$. \end{theorem}
+(b) $\partial C_P(X)$ is conformal to $\hat \C-Y_2$. \end{theorem}